fisharebest/php-polyfill/README.md

 PHP 5.3
 =======

- - If the server has enabled “magic quotes”, these are removed.
+ - If the server has enabled `magic quotes`, these are removed.
- - If the server has enabled "bug_compat_42", this is disabled.
+ - If the server has enabled `bug_compat_42`, this is disabled.

 PHP 5.4